robvanuden/web/source/command-line.md

 # Command-Line

-We engage by providing an improved command-line experience that also tightly integrates with custom build requirements. _Note for everyone who setup their build before 8/8/17: Please update your build.ps1 and build.sh according to [this commit](https://github.com/nuke-build/nuke/commit/5129b96e724abcaaffa7a382e1c9118fa2d7210a#diff-e3fbc0fa05ffe75c2511bd97868309ff)_.
+We engage by providing an improved command-line experience that also tightly integrates with custom build requirements.

 ## Help Text